neoforged/.github/primers/26.1/index.md

     - `BLOCK_LIGHT_TINT` - The default tint for the block light.
     - `NIGHT_VISION_COLOR` - The default color when in night vision.
     - `TURTLE_EGG_HATCH_CHANCE` - The chance of a turtle egg hatching on a random tick.
+- `net.minecraft.world.level.levelgen.feature.configurations.BlockBlobConfiguration` - The configuration for the block blob feature.
+- `net.minecraft.world.level.levelgen.feature.stateproviders.RuleBasedBlockStateProvider#ifTrueThenProvide` - If the predicate is true, provide the given block.
 - `net.minecraft.world.level.material`
     - `FluidState#isFull` - If the fluid amount is eight.
     - `LavaFluid#LIGHT_EMISSION` - The amount of light the lava fluid emits.